 The simplest way for people to reach you is by having a contact page in your store that they can quickly fill out with their queries and concerns.
 But some people want a faster and more convenient way for them to reach out to you instead of waiting for hours and days for a reply.

 To solve this, you need you to provide better lines of communication from your Shopify site with your customers.
 One of the best tools that can offer the complete package is ZenDesk.

 - Phone – Through ZenDesk's Phone feature, you can give the human connection your audience yearns for when it comes to expressing their concerns.
-Moreover, the tool takes care of the customer history.
+Moreover, the tool takes care of customer history.
 Automatic ticket creation and call recordings help agents focus on solving issues at hand instead of worrying about workflow.

-- Chat – To provide users with quick answers to their concerns about your shop, a chat support allows them to talk to agents who are eager to assist them.
+- Chat – To provide users with quick answers to their concerns about your shop, chat support allows them to talk to agents who are eager to assist them.
 By resolving problems immediately, you can expect to increase your sales and offer a better user experience.

 - Knowledgebase – You can create a customer portal that combines the collective knowledge of your agents based on the questions they receive from users and callers.
 The knowledge base will serve as a one-stop guide for all potential problems or issues your customers have come across, so they don't have to talk to or email to your agents.

 - Social media – More online-savvy users prefer to make their voices heard through social media and messenger apps.
 With ZenDesk Message, you answer their concerns straight to their favorite social apps and platforms for a faster way of communicating with users, so you convert them into customers.

 Moreover, there is a 14-day free trial for each plan so you can test out and see if ZenDesk is your go-to platform for all your customer support needs.

 For more details in installing Zendesk to your Shopify store, refer to this article for the necessary steps.